farlepet/iwiitool/README.md

   -i, --input=FILE       Read input from FILE, use `-` for stdin (default) -o, --output=FILE      Write output to FILE, use `-` for stdout (default) -b, --baud=RATE        Set baud rate to use when output is set to the printer's serial
                          port.
-Values 300, 1200, 2400, and 9600 are accepted
+Values 300, 1200, 2400, and 9600 (default) are accepted
-  -F, --flow=MODE        Set flow control mode when using serial as output.
+  -F, --flow=MODE        Set flow control mode when using serial as output
                            0: None
                            1: XON/XOFF (default)
                            2: RTS/CTS
-  -c, --color            Enable support for color
+  -N, --no-setup         Do not configure printer via escape codes on startup -c, --color[=COLOR]    Enable support for color, set default color if supplied.
+                           0: Black (default)
+                           1: Red
+                           2: Green
+                           3: Yellow
+                           4: Blue
+                           5: Purple
+                           6: Orange
   -f, --font=FONT        Set default font to use:
                            0: Extended
                            1: Pica